 salt and freshly ground black pepper

 Making garlic mashed potatoes is no different than making any other mashed potatoes.
-So you probably know the drill, but I will of course repeat every little part.
+So you probably know the drill, but I will repeat every little part.

-First you need to peel the potatoes and cut them into a few pieces.
-Don’t make the pieces to small or they will absorb more water and we don’t want that.
-They will cook faster but we don’t want to sacrifice speed for taste, right?
+First you need to peel the potatoes and cut them into pieces.
+Don’t make the pieces to small.
+Small pieces will absorb more water and make your mashed potatoes watery.
+True, smaller pieces will cook faster but we don’t want to sacrifice speed for taste, right?

-Now put the cut potatoes into a pot and cover them with cold water, not warm but cold.
-Water must cover all the potatoes and maybe an inch more.
-Add salt into the water and put the pot on high heat until the bater boils.
+Now put the cut potatoes into a pot and cover them with cold water (cold, not warm!).
+Water must cover all the potatoes by a good inch.
+Add salt and put the pot on high heat until the bater boils.
 Then turn the heat down a bit and let the potatoes simmer until they are done.

 Now we want to get rid of the water.
 Drain the potatoes and put them back on low heat so even more water evaporates.
-Leave them for a minute or two, make sure you dont burn them.
+Leave them for a minute or two, just make sure you don’t burn them.

 In the meantime mix milk, cream and butter and heat them so the butter melts (bot not to boil).
 Don’t mix your hot potatoes with cold milk or cream - this can make potatoes gluey.

-Because the added garlic is raw the taste will be a bit stronger.
+Because the added garlic is raw the taste of this recipe will be a bit stronger.
 If you don’t like it, you can add less garlic or go on to the next garlic mashed potatoes recipe, which will give milder garlic taste.

 For The Second Garlic Mashed Potatoes Recipe we will need: